-- 1. Conduct that poses an obvious and serious threat of harm to any member(s) of the College Community; - 2.
+- Conduct that poses an obvious and serious threat of harm to any member(s) of the College Community; - 2.
 Conduct that may result in consequences adversely affecting a member of the College Community's course of learning, teaching or work at the College; - 3.
-Conduct by delegates or designated representatives of the College; and - 4.
-Conduct by participants of an off-campus event organized by a recognized student group, or an off-campus event organized by an unrecognized student group that is readily identifiable with the College or any part of it.
+Conduct by delegates or designated representatives of the College; - 4.
+Conduct by participants of an off-campus event organized by a recognized student group, or an off-campus event organized by an unrecognized student group that is readily identifiable with the College or any part of it; and - 5.
+Failure to ensure controls are in place to manage/end inappropriate conduct at an event on or off campus organized by a student, or student group, in which the College is readily identifiable; and - 6.
+Making statements or engaging in activities that threaten the safety or security of the College, students or employees.